rosshemsley/SublimeClangFormat/README.md

 ============

 ***Updates:***
-Preliminary support for Javascript has been added!
-Update to latest version of clang-format provided with LLVM 3.5 to avoid known [bugs](https://github.com/rosshemsley/SublimeClangFormat/pull/4).
+Preliminary support for JavasSript has been added!
+Update to latest version of clang-format provided with LLVM 3.6 to avoid known [bugs](https://github.com/rosshemsley/SublimeClangFormat/pull/4).

 What it does
 ------------